 These areas have land uses and conditions that are unique to the area and would benefit from a subarea planning process.
 The subarea planning process will address issues such as current land uses, future mix and location of uses and densities, transportation, utilities, public facilities, amenities and natural resources.
 The result of a subarea planning process is a subarea (or neighborhood) plan which will be incorporated in the Comprehensive Plan.

+How Does the Subarea Planning Process Work?
 The Subarea Planning Process is outlined in Bainbridge Island Municipal Code (BIMC)Section 2.16.210.
-City Council will appoint a steering committee composed mostly of residents and business owners in or nearby Island Center.
+City Council had appointed a steering committee composed mostly of residents and business owners in or nearby Island Center.
 T The Island Center subarea planning process is expected to last 12-18 months.

 The following documents help to explain the current status of the Island Center and showcase projects that are in process: